Baked Cod with Idaho® Potatoes and Peppers

 - When the potatoes are ready, transfer the fish on top of them and spread lemon slices on top of the fish.
 Arrange the chorizo, tomatoes, peppers, onions, and olives around the fish.

 - Turn on the broiler.
-Return the baking sheet to the oven and broil for 5 to 6 minutes, until the fish is almost cooked through and the veggies are charred.
+Return the baking sheet to the oven and broil for 5-6 minutes, until the fish is almost cooked through and the veggies are charred.
 Drizzle the sauce over the fish and the veggies.
-Broil for another 1 to 2 minutes to let the sauce thicken.
+Broil for another 1-2 minutes to let the sauce thicken.

 - Serve hot as a main dish.